The Best DJ Mixer for Beginners in 2020!

 DJ mixers are very easily recognizable by the volume control, channel fader, master/booth outputs, and headphone cue with volume control.
 As well as the usual functionalities such as EQ, high/low pass filter, phono/line options, and mic input with effects.

-In 2019 there are effects and other external functions to helps you achieve a smooth transition between tracks more natural than ever.
-If you want to see which gear famous DJs use, check the best professional DJ mixers on the market.
+In 2020 there are effects, controls, and other external functions to helps you achieve a smooth transition between tracks more natural than ever.

 If you want to see which gear famous DJs use, check the best professional DJ mixers on the market.